Augustine Martin

-Thomas Augustine Martin (13 November 1935 – 16 October 1995) was an Irish academic, Anglo-Irish scholar, teacher, writer, broadcaster and literary critic.
-During his career he was Professor of Anglo-Irish Literature at University College Dublin, chairman of the Board of the Abbey Theatre, and a member of the Seanad Éireann from 1973 to 1981.
+Thomas Augustine "Gus" Martin (13 November 1935 – 16 October 1995) was an Irish academic, Anglo-Irish scholar, teacher, writer, politician, broadcaster and literary critic.
+During his career he was professor of Anglo-Irish Literature at University College Dublin (UCD), chairman of the board of the Abbey Theatre, and a member of Seanad Éireann (the Irish senate) from 1973 to 1981.

 Biography

 Augustine Martin was born in Ballinamore, County Leitrim in 1935.
-He was a childhood contemporary of author John McGahern.
-Initially educated at the local national school, he completed his secondary education at Cistercian College, Roscrea (CCR, Mount St. Joseph's College), a boarding school in County Tipperary where he captained the rugby team, was elected House Captain by the students and in his Leaving Certificate examination, scored an A in English, coming first in the country that year.
+Initially educated at the local national school, he completed his secondary education at Cistercian College, Roscrea (CCR), a boarding school in County Tipperary where he captained the rugby team, was elected House Captain by the students and in his Leaving Certificate examination, scored an A in English, coming first in the country that year.

-In 1953 he entered University College Dublin (UCD), where he took a B.A. in 1957.
-He married Claire Kennedy (a radiologist) in 1959 and thereafter he taught English and Irish at his old school (CCR) while he completed his M.A.
+In 1953 he entered University College Dublin (UCD), where he took a Bachelor of Arts in 1957.
+He married Claire Kennedy (a radiologist) in 1959, and they had four children.
+He taught English and Irish at his old school (Cistercian College) while he completed his Master of Arts degree.

-In 1964 he joined the English department of UCD as a lecturer specialising in Anglo-Irish literature and was subsequently involved with the redrawing of the schools' English literature curriculum as a founder member of the Association for Teachers of English (ATE).
-During this period he edited the text books Exploring English (1 and 3) and Soundings.
+In 1964, he joined the English department of UCD as a lecturer specialising in Anglo-Irish literature and was subsequently involved with the redrawing of the English literature secondary school curriculum as a founder member of the Association for Teachers of English (ATE).
+During this period he edited the secondary school text books Exploring English (prose) and Soundings (poetry).
 In 1973, he competed his doctoral thesis on James Stephens.

-He won a Jacob's Awards in 1968 for presenting Telefís Scoile programmes about English literature for Raidió Teilifís Éireann.
+He won a Jacob's Awards for broadcasting in 1968 for presenting Telefís Scoile programmes about English literature for RTÉ.

 He succeeded Roger McHugh as Chair of Anglo-Irish Literature, at UCD in 1979.

-In 1973 he was elected to Seanad Éireann for the National University constituency, and reelected in 1977 to serve until 1981.
-As a senator he spoke for the arts and culture, and was notably active in the opposition to the development of Wood Quay, a 900-year-old Viking settlement in Dublin.
+In 1973, he was elected to Seanad Éireann (the Irish Senate) for the National University constituency, and re-elected in 1977 to serve until 1981.
+As a senator, he spoke for the arts and culture and was notably active in the opposition to the development of Wood Quay, a 900-year-old Viking settlement in Dublin.

-In 1983, he was appointed to the Board of the Abbey Theatre (the Irish national theatre), and in 1985 was appointed chairman.
-He was Chairman of the Yeats International Summer School from 1978 to 1981 and subsequently founded the Yeats Winter School and the Joyce Summer School at Newman House.
+In 1983, he was appointed to the board of the Abbey Theatre (the Irish national theatre), and in 1985 was appointed chairman.
+He was chairman of the Yeats International Summer School from 1978 to 1981, and subsequently founded the Yeats Winter School and the Joyce Summer School at Newman House.

-Gus Martin died on 16 October 1995, aged 59.
+Martin died on 16 October 1995, aged 59.
 At the time of his death he was working on a biography of the Irish poet, Patrick Kavanagh.
-He is survived by his wife, Claire and his four children.